-In Illinois, the child support guidelines changed dramatically in 2017.
-Before then, we determined child support on Illinois based on a simple percentage of the non-custodial parent’s net income.
-In 2017, Illinois adopted our income-sharing approach.
-Illinois law now considers the net income of both parents.
-It also considers the number of overnights–when this is more than 146 for the non-residential parent.
+Illinois child support guidelines changed dramatically in 2017.
+Before then, we determined child support in Illinois based on a simple percentage of the non-custodial parent’s net income.
+Illinois now follows an income-sharing approach.
+The Illinois guidelines consider: 1) the net income of both parents and 2) the number of overnights–when the non-residential parent exercises at least 146 overnights.

-Child support awards normally require that each parent to to some of the children’s health care, child care, education and extracurricular expenses.
+* Illinois courts normally require that each parent to pay some of the children’s health care, childcare, education, and extracurricular expenses.

-In an Illinois divorce or paternity suit, is the amount to be paid for child support predictable?
+In an Illinois divorce or paternity suit, can we predict the amount of child support?

 Mostly.
-The Illinois income sharing law provides guidelines for child support awards.
-Yet current Illinois law presents a host of problems.
-This makes it far more difficult to accurately determine the appropriate child support award as compared to our earlier approach.
+The Illinois income sharing law provides guidelines for child support.
+Yet current Illinois law presents a host of problems because of their complexity.

-How is net income now determined in Illinois divorce and paternity cases?
+So how do we determine net income in Illinois’ divorce and paternity cases?

-Illinois law uses two approaches to determine net income under the income-sharing law.
-Illinois law calculates child support based on tax calculations that are either:
+We follow two approaches to determine net income under the income-sharing law.
+Illinois law calculates child support based on tax that’s either:

 - Standardized or